a-barlow/quantr/README.md

   the gates as matrices.
 - Attempts to minimise memory consumption by not using matrices nor sparse matrices, but instead uses functions to represent the linear mapping of gates.
+For the number of qubits in a circuit, `n`, the estimated memory that is required for quantr to simulate the circuit when `n >= 16` is the size of the state vector itself in Rust, `2**(n-6) KiB`.
+For `n < 16`, the memory required is less than `1 MiB`.
-- Can simulate circuits up to ~20 qubits within a reasonable time period.
+- Can simulate circuits up to ~20 qubits within a reasonable time.
 - Only safe Rust code is used, and the only dependency is the [rand](https://docs.rs/rand/latest/rand/) crate and its sub-dependencies.